medblocks/medblocks-blog/aboutme.md

 ---
 layout: page
-title: Sidharth Ramesh
+title: About me
 subtitle: Physician by training, Hacker by passion.
 ---

-Welcome to my blog.
 My name is Dr. Sidharth Ramesh.
+Welcome to my blog!

 # My story
 I've always been interested in computers ever since I was a kid.
 I learned how to code online when I was 16 and have not stopped coding ever since.